Wabinab/Xenoblade-Chronicles-3-The-Book/src/28_exchanging_flutes.md

 "What's that supposed to-"

-She took a step towards him; they're now separated by half an arm length, asking for his action, "You better give her a good apology later, you hear? got it?
+She took a step towards him; they're now separated by half an arm length, asking for his action, "You better give her a good apology later, you hear? (short pause) Got it?
 Promise me that."

 Confounded, he stuttered while sorting out the heads and the tails of the situation, "Uh...
 Sure..."
-He nodded his head involuntarily in the process.
-Sena, getting his promise, turned and ran off after Mio.
+He nodded his head involuntarily, and Sena, getting his promise, turned and ran off after Mio.

 All the while, Lanz and Taion (and his Mondo) sat at his tea table, watching the scene from afar.
-Artificial orange light provided us a clearer view of their structure.
+Artificial light sprinkles a light orange hue on their body surface.

 Lanz: "Yeah, uh...
 You can count me out for any of that."